Sidh-Sharma/LMS_Transfer_between_RDBMS_using_Gilhari/README.md

 This project is an example of how Gilhari microservice framework can be used to transfer (JSON) data between two relational databases of different kinds (MySQL and Postgres).
 The project shows:
 * Reverse-engineering of a JSON object model (and its object relational mapping) from the first relational database having an existing schema (by using the JDX ORM).
-* Populating the first database DB1 with x number of JSON objects by configuring and using the Gilhari microservice framework.
+* Populating the first database DB1 with x number of JSON objects by using Java/Python program or by configuring and using the Gilhari microservice framework (curl commands to perform POST requests).
 (Optional if DB1 already has the data that needs to be transferred)
 * Using a Java/Python/GUI program to retrieve the existing data from the first database (DB1 of kind MySQL) using one instance of the Gilhari microservice and then to transfer the data to a second database (DB2 of kind Postgres) using another instance of the Gilhari microservice configured for the second database.

 ## Description ##